 - Students may be placed on probation by their college for failure to maintain normal academic progress in their degree program.
 College probation will be removed when the college determines that satisfactory academic progress has been demonstrated.

-- Undergraduate students with less than a 2.0 cumulative grade point average for University of Florida coursework and a grade point deficit of fewer than 15 shall be placed on academic probation.
+- Undergraduate students with less than a 2.0 cumulative grade point average for University of Florida coursework may be placed on academic probation.

-- Academic probation will be continued for all undergraduate students as long as they have a grade point deficit of fewer than 15.
-It will be removed when the grade point deficit has been reduced to zero.
-Should the grade point deficit increase to 15 or more, the student will be dismissed from the university.
+- Academic probation will be continued for all undergraduate students as long as they have less than a 2.0 cumulative grade point average.
+It will be removed when the grade point average becomes 2.0 or higher.
+Should the grade point average fall far enough, the student will be dismissed based on Dismissal policy.

 - Students who are dismissed will not be permitted to enroll again unless they complete an application for readmission by the application deadline and the college approves readmission.
-A student who is readmitted after academic dismissal will be dismissed again if his or her grade point deficit remains 15 or more at the end of any term.
+A student who is readmitted after academic dismissal will be dismissed again if their grade point average is at or below the corresponding GPA (given their UF Cumulative Credits) indicated in the table at the end of any term.

 When an academic regulation appears to result in undue hardship, students may petition for waiver of the regulation.
 If a student wishes to appeal a decision of the University Student Petitions Committee, the student must contact the Office of the Ombuds.